Vertical gardening is a great way to maximise garden space for bees and pollinators, but what are the best bee friendly

 Below is a selection for you to consider.

 One word: please remember that this site receives visits from all over the world.
-If uncertain, be sure to check whether as species is invasive in your country before including it in your garden.
+If uncertain, be sure to check whether a species is invasive in your country before including it in your garden.

 A fabulous climber that benefits not only bees and other pollinators, Pyracantha has the added advantage of lovely orangey-red berries in late autumn / winter, which are enjoyed by birds, and especially song birds.

-The thorns can make a useful addition to a boundary for added security.
+The thorns can make a useful addition to a boundary for added security around your property.

 Find a sunny spot in your garden for this lovely climber, and feed the bees in summer time.

 Honey suckle is a great option, particularly for growing up trees or adding into a mixed hedgerow.

 You'll enjoy the lovely fragrance of honeysuckle as it wafts in your direction, and later, the red berries will be enjoyed by birds.